 With a lovely sandstone exterior, the Arriaga was vaguely modeled after the Opera Garnier in Paris.
 It’s the oldest theater in Bilbao and serves as the opera house.
 It retains its original 19th century furnishings.

-And it contains some of Bilbao’s most important renovated buildings, including La Equativo, by Manuel Galíndez, the Banco de Bilbao, by Pedro Guimón, and the Naviera de la Sota y Aznar building, by Manuel María Smith Ibarra.
+El Ensache also contains some of Bilbao’s most important renovated buildings, including Chavarri Palace, the Euskalduna Palace, La Equativo, the Banco de Bilbao, and the Naviera de la Sota y Aznar building.

 You’ll see goat carcasses and pig heads.
 But you can also check out the beautiful stained glass panels.
 Bilbao’s wolfish coat of arms is in the largest panel.

 Overshadowed by the world class Guggenheim Museum, the Museo de Bellas Artes is one of Spain’s best museums.
-If you’re an art lover, you should also head here.
-If you don't love modern art, skip the Guggenheim and come here.
+If you’re an art lover, it’s one of the top attractions in Bilbao.
+If you’re not a fan of modern art, skip the Guggenheim and come here.